sasjonge/sasjonge.github.io/_teaching/2020-summer-teaching-5.md

 location: "Bremen, Germany"
 ---

 The project SUTURO is a master project at the University of Bremen.
-The goal of the project is to use a robot for household tasks
+The goal of the project is to use a robot for household tasks.
 Further details (in german) can be found on the corresponding [website](https://ai.uni-bremen.de/teaching/pr-suturo-ws20).